MystenLabs/mysticon-legends/README.md

 Exporting Mysticons: Securely export your Mysticon to your personal wallet for true ownership and flexibility.

-### Using QuestPass
+### Using GamePass

-When you're ready to reintegrate your Mysticon into the game, use a QuestPass to unlock its training status, allowing it to continue growing and evolving within the Mysticon Arena ecosystem.
+When you're ready to reintegrate your Mysticon into the game, use a GamePass to unlock its training status, allowing it to continue growing and evolving within the Mysticon Arena ecosystem.

-QuestPass empowers you to manage your Mysticons across platforms while ensuring they remain an integral part of their digital world, ready to train, evolve, and compete.
+GamePass empowers you to manage your Mysticons across platforms while ensuring they remain an integral part of their digital world, ready to train, evolve, and compete.